Systems Architect · Organizational Builder · Associate Director

 Editorial & Production Management

-The tracking system outlasted my time in the role — which is the test of whether a system was actually built.
+The tracking system outlasted my time in the role.
+That is the test of whether a system was actually built.

 Feb 2010 – Jun 2015 • AFT • Washington, DC